 An actor reads from a script.
 He is playing a role.
 He becomes a character who is not himself.
 Actors are transformed, their thoughts become someone else’s opinions, their lives a mimicry, their passions a quotation. (c.f.
 Oscar Wilde.)

 How to lay down these wands of belief?
 Often I feel like the ‘how’ is the problem, that I could just drop them, but something in me has become addicted to them.
 If I do not know how to do it must I rely on a guru or priest, be they spiritual or secular?
 If I was not cowering in my cage perhaps I could just lift it up and walk away.
 If I have created or accepted all these belief, can I then not reject them myself?

 But what would remain of me?
 Can a computer function without any software?
 If we can be negatively programmed by beliefs, then perhaps there are other beliefs by which we can programme ourselves to reach the goal we have been seeking.
 But is this just self-hypnosis, and is it really any better?

 Or is the goal precisely the problem?
 Is my belief that I can lay down these sticks one more program that my body is running?
 Perhaps the only way to lay down the wands of belief is to give up the quest.

 Before I go any further, I would like to state that I do not know the origins nor the purpose of the Tarot.
 I am very sceptical of the tales of history.
-I do find tarot cards useful in triggering thoughts or ideas, or helping me to understand myself.
-Or better still, a mirror in which to see the inner man.
-Perhaps gazing at the patterns in the clouds or reading tea leaves would be just as useful.
+At the time I think I convinced myself to find tarot cards useful in triggering thoughts or ideas, or helping me to understand myself.
+But now I am not so sure about all that.
+I think I just got carried away with the romance of it all.

 After comparing the 10 of wands with the Fool, some ideas came to mind.
 The lightness of the Fool as he stands at the edge of the cliff.
 He is not shrouded in darkness, nor anxious about the abyss.
 The gracefulness of his stance and his aloof almost disdainful gaze.